pmj-chosim/Generate/README.md

-# Apps-using-ai-api
+#Gernate
-I will make several apps using ai api.
+I will make several apps using ai api, nft and some things about blockchain.
+I will upload something about generate technology